-- 4.3.6 Consultation is currently underway with CCBC as the SAB, with the aim to confirm the proposed Drainage Strategy for the final ES submission. - In accordance with consultation advice received from TCBC (LLFA), any impermeable area over 100m2 will requires SuDS technical approval.
+- 4.3.6 In accordance with consultation advice received from TCBC (LLFA), any impermeable area over 100m2 will requires SuDS technical approval.
 The Proposed Development is upland grassland with surface water runoff discharging into two sensitive receptors, the Nant Ddu and Nant Ffrwd-oer.
-Any discharge therefore should be limited to 5 l/s per ha, though could provide opportunities for natural flood management.
+Any discharge therefore should be limited to 5 l/s per ha.
+This provides opportunities for SuDS and natural flood management. - 4.3.7 The proposed approach for the outline drainage strategy was discussed and agreed with CCBC on a pre-application consultation meeting held on 2nd December 2022.
+Further meetings were held on 6th June 2023 with CCBC and on 18 July 2023 with TCBC to discuss the watercourse crossings associated with the proposed watercourse crossing methodologies.
+Details of these meetings are provided in Annex D.